drivendataorg/zamba/MAINTAINING.md

 }
 ```

-The s3 directory should contain the following files at the root level (extras will be ignored):
+The s3 directory for a given model should contain the following files at the root level (extras will be ignored):
 - `{model}.ckpt`
 - `config.yaml`
 - `train_configuration.yaml`